vercel/next.js/packages/next/README.md

 - [@zeit/next-preact](https://github.com/zeit/next-plugins/tree/master/packages/next-preact)
 - [@next/mdx](https://github.com/zeit/next.js/tree/canary/packages/next-mdx)

 > **Warning:** The `webpack` function is executed twice, once for the server and once for the client.
-This allows you to distinguish between client and server configuration using the `isServer` property
+This allows you to distinguish between client and server configuration using the `isServer` property.

 Multiple configurations can be combined together with function composition.
 For example: